hyperglass/morphous-marble/docs/custom-rom-guide/marble/getting-started.md

 # Getting Started
-> Windows PC is Required in this guide even if alternative methods may be possible
+> Windows PC is Required in this guide even if alternative methods may be possible.

 :::danger VERY IMPORTANT
  it's strongly recommended to create a complete backup of your device's data before making any changes.
 This backup can be used to restore your device to its previous functionality if necessary.\